Cándido Camero: Influence

 At the Tidbits show, Camero pioneered the playing of two conga drums simultaneously.
 In a traditional context in the Cuban rumba and conga line carnaval processional music, multiple drummers play a single conga.
 Camero would be the first to develop the technique to play various parts that originally individual single players would play in a group.
 He would recreate this by playing the various parts himself on multiple tuned drums.
 He also demonstrated to audiences for the first time the remarkable ability to play a steady rhythm with one hand while being able to improvise freely with the other.
 Thus he became the first to apply the technique of co-ordinated independence to the conga drums.
 He would later apply the technique to multiple percussion setups he would devise.
-For example expanding the number of congas to three or more combining them with other instruments such as the bongo. and inventing a foot-operated cowbell and a mountable guiro.
+For example expanding the number of congas to three or more combining them with other instruments such as the bongó. and inventing a foot-operated cowbell and a mountable guiro.
 These innovations and techniques were later adapted by other musicians leading to the manufacturer of various apparatuses to facilitate more expansive setups.
 His being the first to play multiple congas was quickly adapted by several of his fellow countryman like Carlos "Patato" Valdés and became the norm giving rise to the standard set of tuneable congas that are commonly used today.
+In 1957 he was also the first to champion the use of the fiberglass conga drum when he began playing publicly fiberglass drums made for him by New York City based Puerto Rican artisan and boat builder Frank Mesa.